hafbau/lecture_notes/w10d1/README.md

 ### Some new things we learned

-- Learned about the `rails g scaffold` command that generates controllers, models, views(if not using the api flag), migrations and tests
-- learned about scafolding a new rails app with the `--api` flag
-- react / rails sample configuration, where we separate the frontend from the backend completely
+- How to repurpose material ui (component library in general) in our app
+- Learned about routes scoping in rails.
+In particular we scoped all api endpoints with '/api/v1' including versioning
+- We also learned the difference between scoping and nested resources.
+- Using faker to create dynamic (random) seed data.
+- Learned about `--api` flag to `rails new` which scaffolds json endpoints rather than rendering views

 ## Today's Agenda